mindful-ai-dude/emoji_smuggler_app/README.md

 # Emoji Smuggler 🕵️

-Educational demonstration of Unicode variation selector-based data smuggling for the Pluralsight Author Audition on **Emoji Hacking**.
+Educational demonstration of Unicode variation selector-based data smuggling.

 ## What is This?